MyTran-GitHub/Capstone/README.md

 3. **Edit configuration**
    - Set all parameters in `config/config.yaml`
 4. **Run the pipeline**
-   - Use `main_orchestration.R` for end-to-end execution
+   - Use `main.R` for end-to-end execution

 ## Pipeline Workflow
 1. Data preparation (`data_processing/`)